workflowr/workflowr-pkg-tests/README.md

 ------------- | -------------
-future        | Catch future errors by installing development versions of dependencies devel         | Run tests with development version of R rmd_1.7       | Run tests with min versions of rmarkdown 1.7 (first version that supports pandoc 2+) and knitr 1.18 (first version to export functions used by rmarkdown 1.10+) rmd_1.10      | Run tests with version of rmarkdown that [sets the pagetitle metadata when missing title][rmarkdown1355] reticulate    | Test `wflow_html()` warning for [Python plots created with reticulate version < 1.14.9000][workflowr181] speed         | Test speed of `wflow_publish()` for dev version compared to previous versions
+future        | Catch future errors by installing development versions of dependencies devel         | Run tests with development version of R rmd_1.10      | Run tests with version of rmarkdown that [sets the pagetitle metadata when missing title][rmarkdown1355] reticulate    | Test `wflow_html()` warning for [Python plots created with reticulate version < 1.14.9000][workflowr181] speed         | Test speed of `wflow_publish()` for dev version compared to previous versions